-CQUIN From April 2021, CQUIN will be governed by the API rules Service above and will apply only in those relationships which fall within Condition scope of those rules.
-The financial value of CQUIN will remain at 38 and 1.25% (as a proportion of the fixed element of payment).
-It will Particulars Schedule be paid in full to the provider in advance in monthly instalments (as part of the Expected Annual Contract Value), but the 3E commissioner will claw back any underperformance, depending on the provider's performance against the relevant nationally set CQUIN indicators.
+In principle, CQUIN will be governed by the API rules above and will apply only in those relationships which fall within scope of those rules.
+The financial value of CQUIN will remain at 1.25% (as a proportion of the fixed element of payment).
+It will be paid in full to the provider in advance in monthly instalments (as part of the Expected Annual Contract Value), but the commissioner will claw back any underperformance, depending on the provider's performance against the relevant nationally set CQUIN indicators.
 To enable these changes, we have made amendments to the wording of SC38 (which deals with arrangements for monitoring CQUIN performance and validating payment).
-The key changes are to make clear that CQUIN applies where required under the National Tariff rules: to remove the requirement for separate agreement on payment on account for CQUIN; to remove the requirement for reconciliation of CQUIN payments to reflect actual activity levels (since CQUIN now only applies to the fixed element of payment); to remove the Small-Value Contract Exception; and to remove references to CQUIN from the shorterform version of the Contract We have also moved the schedule which sets out the detailed CQUIN indicators to become Schedule 3E, part of the set of schedules dealing with payment.
-Important further detail is set out in paragraph 46.23-29 below, including arrangements to ensure that the change to the applicability of CQUIN will not cause a cost pressure for providers.
-Reduced We have made changes so that, in nearly all cases, the Service frequency of contractual process of financial reconciliation happens quarterly.
-Condition rather than monthly.
-Monthly reconciliation is now only required financial 36 (various) reconciliation for non-NHS providers with an Expected Annual Contract Value of zero; this is necessary to protect their cashflow.
+The key changes are to make clear that CQUIN applies where required under the National Tariff rules; to remove the requirement for separate agreement on payment on account for CQUIN; to remove the requirement for reconciliation of CQUIN payments to reflect actual activity levels (since CQUIN now only applies to the fixed element of payment); to remove the Small-Value Contract Exception; and to remove references to CQUIN from the shorter- form version of the Contract.
+We have also moved the schedule which sets out the detailed CQUIN indicators to become Schedule 3E, part of the set of schedules dealing with payment.
+Important further detail is set out in paragraph 46.23-29 below , including arrangements to ensure that the change to the applicability of CQUIN will not cause a cost pressure for providers.
+Service Condition 38 and Particulars Schedule 3E Reduced frequency of financial reconciliation Note that, as set out in paragraph 3 below, there will be no active CQUIN scheme during 2021/22.
+We have made changes so that, in nearly all cases, the contractual process of financial reconciliation happens quarterly, rather than monthly.
+Monthly reconciliation is now only required for non-NHS providers with an Expected Annual Contract Value of zero; this is necessary to protect their cashflow.
 For all other situations, including Trusts invoicing CCGs for non-contract activity, the process and deadlines now apply quarterly.
 (It is essential, however, that the timeliness and quality of providers' data submissions to SUS are not affected.
 SUS data will continue to be "frozen" by NHS Digital, for payment purposes, on the current monthly timetable.
-It is only the contractual process - submission by the provider of a
+It is only the contractual process - submission by the provider of a reconciliation account, validation of this by the commissioner and subsequent processing of financial adjustments as required - which will move to a quarterly basis.)
+Service Condition 36 (various)

-In late 2020 we undertook a separate consultation on potential changes, to the Contract and to CCG financial allocations, to simplify how the NHS deals with paying for low-volume flows of activity (that is, flows between a CCG in one part of the country and a Trust in another, which we termed Low Volume Activity or LVA).
+2.8 In late 2020 we undertook a separate consultation on potential changes, to the Contract and to CCG financial allocations, to simplify how the NHS deals with paying for low-volume flows of activity (that is, flows between a CCG in one part of the country and a Trust in another, which we termed Low Volume Activity or LVA).
 We have set out our next steps on this issue in our overall consultation response document, Summary of key changes made in response to consultation feedback.
 See also paragraph 25 below on non-contract activity.